amirfounder/amirfounder-components-library/readme.md

 9. Updated logo and menu to not require column to align selfnpm
 10. Tried another fix with the logo onclick
 11. Fixed history import from 'react-router-dom' in the header

+#### 1.2.0 - Refactored components

+Components no longer use an external .css file for styling and depend fully on styled components.